 - During and after staff development, encourage employees to practice their new knowledge and share their improved performance with others.
 This could happen through cross-departmental collaboration.

 This is known as the IKEA effect (4) – it’s the idea that you love something more when you make it yourself.
 This is one of the reasons that we encourage every employee’s ownership of their own professional development.
 When done correctly, it leads to more engagement and pride in the end result.

 This might mean asking your people to design their own employee development plan, rather than being told to use a standard employee development plan.

 3. Budget for learning (and training)

-Make sure development is seen as an essential investment, and express this in terms of time and dollars.
-If you’re in HR you may think of this differently than if you’re a frontline leader working with teams, but either way, be protective of your budget and proud of your priorities.
+Make sure development is seen as an essential investment of your people’s valuable time, and express this in terms of time and dollars.
+If you’re in HR, you may think of this differently than if you’re a frontline leader working with teams, but either way, be protective of your budget and proud of your priorities.

 4. Push progress, not perfection

 Sometimes the best course of action is just to get started, and the act of beginning and committing can have huge value in itself.
 Being overly results-driven can lead to a temptation to rush, but when it comes to development, priorities are always changing and – with a mastery approach – may never be truly finished.
 Remember, we can move mountains a pebble at a time with consistency and persistence.